Knoph1/Hospital-Management/README.md

 - Can delete their Appointment, when doctor attended their appointment.

 ### Patient
-- Create account for admit in hospital.
-Then Login (Approval required by hospital admin, Then only patient can login).
+- Create account for admit in hospital, login (Approval required by hospital admin, then only patient can login).
 - Can view assigned doctor's details like ( specialization, mobile, address).
 - Can view their booked appointment status (pending/confirmed by admin).
-- Can book appointments.(approval required by admin)
+- Can book appointments (approval required by admin).
-- Can view/download invoice pdf (Only when that patient is discharged by admin).
+- Can view/download invoice pdf (only when that patient is discharged by admin).

 ---

 ## HOW TO RUN THIS PROJECT
-- Install Python(3.7.6) (Dont forget to Tick ADD to Path while installing Python)
+- Install Python(3.7.6) (Dont forget to tick ADD to path while installing Python)
-- Open Terminal and Execute Following Commands :
+- Open terminal and execute following commands :
 ```
 pip install django==3.0.5
 pip install django-widget-tweaks
 pip install xhtml2pdf
 ```
-- Download This Project Zip Folder and Extract it
+- Download this project zip folder and extract it
-- Move to project folder in Terminal, then run following Commands :
+- Move to project folder in terminal, then run following commands :
 ```
 py manage.py makemigrations
 py manage.py migrate